Support Playbook

 🖥️ Non-Linux platforms

-On macOS and Windows, treat the current app as:
+On Windows, treat the current app as partial audio support:

 - valid for layout review